-(4) Without limiting subsection (1) of this section, a person shall not be compelled by virtue of an attendance 15 order to give any evidence if his doing so would be prejudicial to the security of New Zealand; and a certificate signed by or on behalf of the Minister of Foreign Affairs to the effect that it would be so prejudicial for that person to do so shall be conclusive evidence of that fact.
+(4) Without limiting subsection (1) of this section, a person shall not be compelled by virtue of an attendance order to give any evidence if his doing so would be prejudicial to the security of New Zealand; and a certificate signed by or on behalf of the ((Minister of Foreign Affairs)) Attorney-General to the effect that it would be so prejudicial

-(5) In this section references to giving evidence include 20 references to answering any question and to producing any document, and the reference in subsection (3) of this section to the transmission of evidence given by a person shall be construed accordingly.
+(5) In this section references to giving evidence include references to answering any question and to producing any document, and the reference in subsection (3) of this section to the transmission of evidence given by a person shall be 25 construed accordingly.

-49. Deposition to be signed-(1) Where, pursuant to an 25 attendance order,-
+49. Deposition to be signed-(1) Where, pursuant to an attendance order,-